usharesoft/appcenter-docs/end-user/en/source/pages/migration/data-synchronization.rst

   * CentOS 6, 7
   * Debian 8

-  For other Linux Operating Systems, you can use the uforge-sync tool but result is not guaranted.

 From the scan detail view, you can get the instructions to synchronize your data by clicking the ``Synchronize`` button.

 Download the uforge-sync Tool